ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 The approach I ended up using is as follows.

- - We create a scene with one finely divided mesh in it: a flat plane.
-Instead of positioning the vertices according to the user's equation, we position them in the range $(-10, -10)$ to $(10, 10)$ and set all the z-values are $0$.
+ - We create a scene with one finely divided: a flat plane.
+Instead of positioning the vertices according to the user's equation, we position them in the range $(-10, -10)$ to $(10, 10)$ and set all their z-values to $0$.
  - We transform the user's equation into a vertex shader that sets the $z$ position of each vertex in the plane.
 A vertex shader is a piece of code that runs on the GPU and positions vertices before they are rendered.
 This is really fast because vertex shaders run mostly in parallel for each vertex in your scene.
  - Variables like $p$ in the example above are passed to the shader from Javascript via something called a uniform (I'll say more about what that is later).

-To illustrate how much faster this approach is than setting vertex positions in `Javascript`, here's a graph of how long it takes each approach to prepare to render the equation $z = sin(p x) cos(p x)$ on a mesh with 40 000 vertices:
+To illustrate how much faster this approach is than setting vertex positions in Javascript, here's a graph of how long it takes each approach to prepare to render the equation $z = sin(x p) cos(y p)$ on a mesh with 40 000 vertices:

 <div style="text-align: center;">
   <img style="margin-bottom: 20px;" src="/images/compiling-shaders/timing.svg" />
 </div>

-Hopefully that's convincing to you! $397ms$ is too slow to feel interactive (humans will pick up on UI delays of $30ms$ and up) whereas the approach I'll talk about is fast enough to make slider manipulation feel smooth.
+This is just one sample on my laptop.
+It's not exactly scientific, but it should still be convincing to you. $397ms$ is too slow to feel interactive (humans will pick up on UI delays of $30ms$ and up) whereas the approach I mentioned above is fast enough to make slider manipulation feel smooth.

 ## Transforming user-input into shaders